ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 other core dimensions for the configured simulation.
 Further details can be found in the [data system](./core/data.md) and [core axes](./core/axes.md) documentation.

-## Configuration of specific modules
+## Configuration of specific models

+The Virtual Rainforest is implemented as model objects, each of which is responsible for simulating a particular aspect of the rainforest ecosystem.
 The models used for the specific simulation run can be set in the configuration.
-This will generally be the four standard modules (`abiotic`, `animals`, `plants` and `soil`), but it is also useful to have the ability to run novel modules or different combinations of the modules.
-Once a list of modules to configure has been extracted from the configuration, they are then all configured.
+This will typically be the four standard models ([`AbioticModel`](../api/abiotic.md), `AnimalModel`, `PlantModel` and [`SoilModel`](../api/soil.md)), but this can be extended to include new models or different combinations of models.
+Once a list of models to configure has been extracted from the configuration, they are then all configured.

 ## Extracting simulation timing details